oonqt/replacerr/README.md

 # sonarr-radarr-failed-download-remover
-Automatically remove downloads that haven't progressed at all in over X amount of time from Sonarr and Radarr
+Automatically remove torrent downloads that haven't had full availability in over X amount of time from Sonarr and Radarr